Rhode Island Bitcoin & Blockchain Legislation

 Rhode Island Decentralized Autonomous Organization Act

-Sponsor: Rep. Stephen M. Casey Introduced: February 27, 2026 Committee: House Corporations
+Sponsor: Rep. Stephen M. Casey Introduced: February 27, 2026 Heard & Held for Further Study: April 2, 2026 (House Corporations)

 Creates a legal framework for Decentralized Autonomous Organizations (DAOs) to operate as limited liability companies in Rhode Island.
 Provides for DAO formation, governance through smart contracts, limited liability protections, annual reporting to DBR, a regulatory sandbox for pilot projects, and capital formation through federally compliant private placements with full AML/KYC/FinCEN compliance.